 6. There aren’t resources for Girl Scout leaders.

 Girl Scouts provide extensive training for its leaders.
 In addition to the basic training that explains the program and how to work with girls, there are a number of additional trainings leaders can take.
 Of course, these vary by location (water sports training are not very useful if there is no water in the area).
 Generally, however, they include things such as cabin camping, primitive camping, backpacking, archery, belaying certification, and small water craft certification.

 There are also additional training opportunities that include more specialized interest such as weekend leader retreats offering classes in anything from Dutch oven cooking to knot tying to specialty crafts or orienteering.

+Boy Scouts and Girls Scouts shouldn’t be competing against each other in this way; they are BOTH great programs with much to offer.
 There is no argument.
 Boy Scouts does not offer a superior program.
 The converse is also true.
 There is room for both organizations and both have a long successful history (over 100 years) to prove it.